0takon-Snake/0takon-Snake/README.md

 - 👀 I’m interested in emulators, AI and general computery stuff
 - 🌱 I’m currently learning programming languages, specifically C++ at the moment
 - 💞️ I’m looking to collaborate on anything, i need those green squares, but ShadPS4 and RPCS3 would be fun to tinker with once im confident with my code
-- 📫 How to reach me the profile you're on
+- 📫 How to reach me: the profile you're on
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: This account totally isnt named afer an otaku and a super soldier